bboll/Challenges-Tests/C++/Input Parsing/README.md

 ##### min-max_parser.cpp:

 Takes a strict input of 4 x and y values and finds the difference between max and min x values manipulates them for some reason.

+___

+#### oddoreven.cpp:

+Takes a number input and outputs whether it is even or odd.
+I seem to remember the restrictions being only one line for the function leaving bitwise operations as the solution.
+I'm not sure this will compile with the way cast the input to an integer.
+I remember there being a restriction on not using outside libraries or streams as being the cause of intrigue.